 The Christopher Knight Home Evelyn is a clean, comfortable, and stylish addition to any living space.
-It exceeded our expectations for online furniture; the material quality was excellent, the assembly was straightforward, the seat cushion is soft without bottoming out, and it's very stable.
+Purchasing furniture online is always a gamble, but this chair exceeded our expectations.
+The material quality is excellent, the assembly is straightforward, the seat cushion is soft without bottoming out, and it's very stable.
 In smaller spaces, this chair will create the illusion of a bigger room as its design alludes to larger chairs of a similar style.
-Plastic tipped legs are floor-friendly, and their finish looks great too.
+The plastic-tipped legs are floor-friendly, and their finish looks great too.
 The soft linen-like upholstery is friendly to the touch and hides any wrinkles nicely.
 It transitioned seamlessly from morning coffee and newspaper seating to evening cocktails with style and comfort.

-Anticipating the slighter smaller size of the Evelyn will ensure you aren't disappointed on arrival.
-The chair will do wonderfully in normal size spaces but may seem a tad underwhelming in grander settings.
-Some people found the cushion to be a touch firm out of the box, although in comparative testing, we found it to be one of the softer options.
-The armrests are a place where we can say for certain we would have appreciated a bit more cushion.
-They are sadly barren of cushion with a central depression that has no cushion.
-We measured seat height at 17" and width at 21", which is solidly in the middle width range of the chairs we tested.
+Anticipating the slightly smaller size will ensure you aren't disappointed upon arrival.
+The chair will do wonderfully in modestly-sized spaces but may seem somewhat underwhelming in grander settings.
+Some of our testers found the cushion to be a touch firm out of the box, but it was still one of the softer models we tested.
+The armrests have a central depression, and all testers agreed that they need more cushioning.
+We also measured seat height at 17" and width at 21", which is solidly in the medium-width range of the models we tested.

-From the moment it arrives, the DAZONE Modern packs a lot of value into a compact package.
+The DAZONE Modern packs a lot of value into a compact package from the moment it arrives.
 The tidy boxing nests the ottoman into the chair's void space to protect both items and conserve packaging.
 The DAZONE is also the easiest to assemble and took us a total of five minutes.
 Screw the legs in by hand, and you're done.
-We loved the texture and color; the mustard yellow is bright but relaxing and will fit in a range of spaces.
+We loved the texture and color; the mustard yellow is bright but relaxing and will fit in various spaces.
 The stitching is tight and clean, the legs are solid wood with a no-frills finish, and the seat cushion is soft.
 The added value of the included ottoman solidly makes this an excellent value.

-Although the DAZONE delivers at its price point, don't expect the world's most durable chair.
-For everyday use, we were happy with how it has held up, and we expect it to last.
-We did notice the back upholstery on the upright barrel portion of the chair start to wrinkle as the fabric broke in with daily use, though.
-And we were also a bit worried about the stability of the leg attachments — the chair can wiggle under stress-testing.
-All in all, we found this to be a surprise favorite with wonderful upholstery colors and great value.
+Although the DAZONE delivers at its price point, don't expect it to be the world's most durable chair.
+We are happy with how it held up to everyday use and expect it to last.
+That said, we noticed the back upholstery on the upright barrel portion of the chair started to wrinkle as the fabric broke in with daily use.
+And we were also a bit worried about the stability of the leg attachments — the chair did wiggle under stress testing.
+All in all, we found the DAZONE to be a surprise favorite with excellent upholstery colors and great value.
 As happy as it is in the living room, the compact unit adds a cozy reading spot in even the tightest bedrooms.

 The Lexicon Fabric is a mid-century modern powerhouse for an affordable price.
 The wooden pieces impressed us during our up close and personal assembly.
 The finish is natural and reminiscent of walnut.
 A warm, understated stain finish highlights the wood grain nicely.
 The arms arrive pre-assembled, which contributes to the greater overall stability of the chair.
 We felt very confident in the stability.
 The hardware was quality and easy to align and tighten.
 The seat cushion broke in nicely and is soft without bottoming out.
 The fabric is soft enough but excels in durability and stain resistance.
 The pose is laid back without feeling slouchy, and the wide casual arms are large enough to rest a cup while reading.

-The Lexicon does a good job of bringing the mid-century style in a comfortable package.
-We do wish that the backrest had been softer to better balance firmness with the seat cushion.
-There is very little give anywhere on the chair other than the seat cushion.
+The Lexicon does an excellent job of bringing the mid-century style in a comfortable package.
+However, we wish the backrest was softer to better balance firmness with the seat cushion.
+There is very little give anywhere on the chair besides the seat cushion.
 The seat cushion also needed a break-in period and, at first, felt like overstuffed foam.
 Packaging allowed the chair to arrive safely but contained more Styrofoam than competing chairs.
 The Lexicon seat height is 18" and the seat width 22".

 The HomePop Velvet Swoop combines straight and curved lines in hallmark transitional style.
 The clean take on a traditional look make this piece decorative without distracting.
 The velvet upholstery is visually quiet from afar yet engaging up close.
 Assembly is straightforward once you can find and remove the legs from the underside of the chair.
 The velvet matches the retro inclination of the chair, and the stitching is clean.
 The legs feel sturdy in their placement but may need retightening over time.
 The cushion is very soft and complements the soft upholstery.

 We found the Art Leon to do great in an attentive upright seating position but to lack support and cushion for more relaxed, casual use.
-We would recommend some of the other chairs in this review over the Art Leon for lounge use where comfort is key.
-Over a long period, our testers felt the seating was very firm and lamented the lack of a more robust backrest.
+We recommend some of the other chairs in this review over the Art Leon for lounge use where comfort is key.
+Over an extended period, our testers felt the seating was substantial and lamented the lack of a more robust backrest.
 That being said, the Art Leon encourages sitting up straight, and the swivel will be appreciated by those that like to shift their position regularly.
-We found the distressed suede finish to be attractive and appropriate to the overall design but find that the chair needs to "off-gas" it's factory smell.
+We found the distressed suede finish attractive and appropriate to the overall design but found that the chair needs to "off-gas" its factory smell.
 If you are particularly sensitive to smell, perhaps select one of the polyester/cotton color choices and not the suede version.

 The Porthos Hayes Rocker is a unique chair that stood out from the rest for its marriage of classic rocking chair function and mid-century design.
 Adapting the wooden frame of an iconic mid-century occasional, the Porthos adds a curved bottom rail and gently curves the armrests to create a functional and familiar rocking chair.
 We had no concerns regarding the stability of the Porthos.
-It has a wide stance and the rocker never threatened to over tilt.
-It's balanced well enough that you can maintain a gentle rock with very subtle upper body motion.
+It has a wide stance, and the rocker never threatened to over tilt.
+It's balanced well enough to maintain a gentle rock with very subtle upper body motion.
 The dimensions of the Porthos also make it stand out.
-At 23.5 inches, the seat width was one of the wider chairs we tested and make it a great option for those seeking a roomier option.
-The armrests are at a great height for a relaxed pose even if they are a touch narrow perhaps.
+At 23.5 inches, the seat width was one of the wider chairs we tested and is a great option for those seeking a roomier chair.
+The armrests are at a great height for a relaxed pose, even if they are a touch narrow.

-The Porthos took a bit of work to assemble and could benefit from having an extra hand at a few key moments.
-The wood is a nice warm tint with a clean, natural finish.
-We did notice a few scuffs at the pre-assembled joints where it looked like perhaps things had been forced together.
-The fabric on the Porthos recalls denim and is a great texture for this chair.
-There is a nice spring in the seat cushion, but unfortunately, a bit of lumpiness between the center of the seat and the cross rails under the knee.
-Overall, it's noticeable that it isn't the highest quality internal support system.
-On the backrest too, we could feel the difference between the softer center of the backrest and the harder perimeter where the wood frame comes into play.
+The assembly process takes quite some effort; it's beneficial to have an extra hand at a few key moments.
+The wood features a nice warm tint with a clean, natural finish, but we noticed a few scuffs at the pre-assembled joints where (judging by the looks) it quite possibly had been forced together.
+The fabric recalls denim and offers a great texture for this accent chair.
+Despite the nice spring in the seat cushion, it unfortunately had a bit of lumpiness between the center of the seat and the cross rails under the knee.
+Overall, the Porthos doesn't offer the highest quality internal support system.
+We could also feel the difference between the softer center of the backrest and the harder perimeter where the wood frame comes into play.

-Our testers' biggest issues with the Sauder were its lack of comfort and low profile.
-It was the lowest seat we tested, with the cushion only 15.5 inches above ground.
-This could be problematic for anyone with knee or back issues and the Sauder could be considered at below standard height.
-The backrest was also quite low and for long periods of sitting, we lamented not having any support for our upper back.
-The pose is very much in the lounge-style and supports a relaxed seating position over an upright one.
-The cushion is nice and has evenly distributed support but will likely be too firm for long sessions.
-Overall, it's an excellent style choice in a stable frame but likely won't be enjoyed for longer than an occasional passing sit.
+Our main gripes were the lack of comfort and the low profile.
+Of all the models, this one had the lowest seat, with the cushion only 15.5 inches above the ground.
+This is below standard height, and those with knee or back issues may find it problematic.
+The backrest was also low, and we lamented not having any support for our upper back during long periods of sitting.
+The pose is very much lounge-style and supports a relaxed seating position over an upright one.
+Although we found the cushion nice with evenly distributed support, it will likely be too firm for long sessions.
+Overall, the Sauder is an excellent style choice in a stable frame but not likely to be enjoyed for longer than an occasional passing sit.